You are leaving risk-strategies.com

-As a courier owner, you can be liable if an employee has an accident in a personal or company vehicle, but a sound risk management strategy can steer employers clear of the million-dollar verdicts of negligent entrustment lawsuits.
+Courier owners can be liable if an employee has an accident in a personal or company vehicle.
+Sound risk management can steer employers clear of negligent entrustment lawsuits and million-dollar verdicts.

 The principle of negligent entrustment is not based on negligence of the at-fault driver, but on negligence of the employer for supplying a vehicle to a driver who is not subject to any assessment, license record checks, driver safety training and ongoing activity/performance monitoring.